dotnet/EntityFramework.Docs/entity-framework/core/saving/cascade-delete.md

   - Typically, this is an `InvalidOperationException` from EF Core since the invalid state is detected in the loaded children/dependents.
   - `ClientNoAction` forces EF Core to not check fixup dependents before sending them to the database, so in this case the database throws an exception, which is then wrapped in a `DbUpdateException` by SaveChanges.
   - `SetNull` is rejected when creating the database since the foreign key column is not nullable.
-- Since dependents/children are loaded they are always deleted by EF Core, and never left for the database to delete.
+- Since dependents/children are loaded, they are always deleted by EF Core, and never left for the database to delete.

 #### Required relationship with dependents/children not loaded